Structural Damage: Persistent nicks, cracks, and fractures in the bullet teeth.

 Marketing Longevity vs. Clinical Reality: An Industry Paradox

-Alternatives like flexible high-density polymers or implant-supported dentures offer enhanced durability and maintain oral health over longer periods.
+Alternative options—such as flexible, high-density polymers or implant-supported dentures—offer superior durability and can help maintain oral health for a longer duration.

-Yes, poor fit or damage to Bullet Teeth dentures can lead to nutritional deficiencies, recurrent mouth sores, and increased risk of systemic health issues, including heart disease.
+Yes; ill-fitting or damaged dentures can lead to poor nutrition, recurrent oral sores, and an increased risk of systemic health issues, such as heart disease.